Clarence W. and Idress Head Alvord Collection, 1759-1962 (C0970)

 Hiller Family Papers, 1785-1993 (C3856)

-Papers of a family of lawyers, farmers, bankers, doctors and business people of Kahoka, Clark County, MO.
-Includes correspondence, photographs, genealogical records, estate records, diaries, personal account books, deeds, military records, newspaper clippings, scrapbooks, manuscripts and miscellaneous material.
+Papers of a family of farmers, lawyers, bankers, doctors, and business people of Kahoka, Clark County, Missouri.
+The collection includes correspondence, photographs, genealogical records, estate records, diaries, personal account books, deeds, military records, newspaper clippings, scrapbooks, manuscripts, and miscellaneous material.

 Ivan Lee Holt Papers, 1835-1966 (C2553)